Nigh/ahk-autoupdate-template/README.md

 1. Run `distribution.ahk`, is will compile your script into binary, and then compress it into zip.
 At the same time, it will genarate the `version.txt`.
 And then, this two file would be moved into `dist` directory.
 2. Upload the two files in the `dist` directory to your release.
 3. Everything would work.

+## Template Usage

+1. Fork this repo.
+2. New Repository.
+3. You can choose `Repository template` now.